limine-bootloader/limine/PROTOCOL.md

 callbacks may be handled simultaneously.
-The `terminal` parameter points to the `struct limine_terminal` structure to use to output the string; the `string` parameter points to a string to print; the `length` paremeter contains the length, in bytes, of the string to print.
+The `terminal` parameter points to the `struct limine_terminal` structure to use to output the string; the `string` parameter points to a string to print; the `length` parameter contains the length, in bytes, of the string to print.

 ```c